 The Simple Shuttle provides model railways with an automatic control to run a train backwards and forwards along a line.
-There is an adjustable delay before the train returns.
-The Simple Shuttle is easily installed.
-It is suited to slow running trains as the stops are sudden.
+There is an adjustable delay before returning.
+It is easily installed.
+The Simple shuttle is suited to slow running trains as the stops are made by the power being switched off the track.
 For faster trains where gradual braking and acceleration are preferred the SA1 or SA1-S can be used.
 The Simple shuttle can be used to automatically send a branchline train in and out of the junction station whilst you control the mainline.
-The Simple Shuttle can also be used with IRDOT-P boards to allow trains stored in sidings to run backwards and forwards alternately.
+The Simple Shuttle can be used with IRDOT-P boards to allow trains stored in sidings to run backwards and forwards alternately.

 The diagram shows the red and black wires to connect power to both units.
 The Simple Shuttle and IRDOT-1 can be powered from 12 to 16 Volts either AC or DC.

 The yellow wire tells the Simple Shuttle when the train has reached the IRDOT-1 so that it can stop the train then send it back to the Simple Shuttle after the adjustable delay.
-The 3 wires connecting to the IRDOT-1 are shown in the photograph and diagram.
+The 3 wires connecting to the IRDOT-1 are shown in the photograph below.

 The green wires connect the Controller to the Simple Shuttle and then the Simple Shuttle to the track.
 The internal connections within the Simple Shuttle stop the train for an adjustable delay then reverse the polarity to the track to reverse the trains direction.
 The controller adjusts the trains speed.